cotech/jekyll-website/README.md

 And visit [localhost:4000](http://localhost:4000) to view the site.

+## Deploy CI

+When changes are committed the `.gitlab-ci.yml` file triggers the building of the site and then the copying of the results to https://static.coops.tech/

 ## Contributing

 There's a [list of bugs and improvements](https://git.coop/cotech/website/issues) in the repository.
 Feel free to add more, discuss or claim any of these issues to work on.